In-Tents

 Camp Director Reflection

-The Youth Camp also had fun playing a game called The Mole, which was based off of the reality TV show.
-The whole camp competed in various challenges trying to earn points, but there was one secret saboteur, who is called “the mole.”
-Their job was to prevent the team from getting points, while trying to stay undetected.
-This fit into the theme perfectly as we see how Satan throws dark sabotages into our lives, but the light never lets the darkness overcome us.
-We also had a North American Lutheran Seminary representative come out and talk to the youth about what seminary is like and discerning a call to ministry.
-Tuesday and Thursday afternoons we went to the Quemahoning Dam for everyone to swim.
-On Wednesday we had Mary Bates come out and the youth helped build almost 230 flood buckets, and then washed out another 100 buckets to be filled with items.
+The Youth Camp also had fun playing a game of Dance Moms: kind of, which was based loosely off the reality TV show.
+Campers competed in danced themed challenges to earn different parts of the Armor of God.
+It all ended with a huge game of musical chairs to determine which group was the winner.
+We also had Pastor Jeff Morlock from North American Lutheran Seminary come out and talk to the youth about seminary and discerning a call to ministry.
+Tuesday and Thursday afternoons we went to the Quemahoning Dam for everyone to swim and hang out outside.
+On Wednesday we had representatives from the NALC Disaster Response come out and the youth helped build 100 flood buckets.
 In years past we know we have helped with building the different kits, but this year we know we were a huge help as many of the warehouses in the NALC are out of flood buckets.
-In the afternoon we went to the Flight 93 memorial, and we heard Dean Nila Cogan talk to the youth about the events that happened that day.
+We were also supposed to go on a hike, but unfortunately that event got rained out so instead we did some games and activities in a rotation format.
 We had a really good group of youth this year at Youth Camp and we are looking forward to seeing them all back next year!

 The following week we had our Elementary Camp, which is three days and is meant to be a taste of what a week of camp is like in the Youth Camp.
 Elementary Camp is set up similar to a Vacation Bible School, we have three rotations of Games, Crafts, and Story Time.
 We had Pastor Mathew Magera from Zion Lutheran Church head up our games, where the campers played capture the flag, water games, and relay races.
-The water games are always fun as we had hundreds of water balloons to have fun with this year.
-Julie Smith from St. John’s Lutheran Church led Crafts.
-Pastor Neal was our storyteller, and he told the campers all about Jacob, Joseph, and the Parable of the Prodigal Son.
-The campers had a great time listening to Pastor Neal bring the stories of the Bible to life and focused on overcoming the darkness in the world and focusing on the light in Jesus.
-We had 17 campers come out for Elementary Camp.
+The water games are always fun as we had 1,000 water balloons to have fun with this year.
+Julie Smith from St. John’s Lutheran Church led crafts where the kids had fun making different parts of the armor of God and Pastor Neal was our fantastic storyteller.
+The campers had a great time listening to Pastor Neal bring the stories of the Bible to life and focused on putting on the whole armor of God.
+I know he had them do many sword drills, where he gave out commands to go to a verse in the Bible and they raced to see who could get there first.
+It was also nice to have our North American Lutheran Seminary professors present with their children for this camp.
+They shared call stories on how God called them to teach His Word.
+We had 25 campers come out for Elementary Camp, five of which were from the RLCM.
 This was our largest Elementary Camp so far, and we all had a blast!